MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/create-volume-mirror.md

 ---
 title: create volume mirror
-description: Reference topic for the create volume mirror command, which creates a volume mirror by using the two specified dynamic disks. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the create volume mirror command, which creates a volume mirror by using the two specified dynamic disks. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article